Xelvanta/Xelvanta/README.md

 - 📫 How to reach us **Xelvanta@proton.me**

-- 🚀 Anndromeda is our sister company
+- 🚀 Anndromeda is our sister company!

 <h3 align="left">Connect with us:</h3>
 <p align="left">